Skip to main content

 Registration

 • Ensure your practice has a Healthcare Provider Identifier-Organisation (HPI-O) and is connected to the Health Identifiers Service.
 This is a core requirement for electronic prescribing.
-If you haven’t registered, get more information about registering here.
+If you haven’t registered, get more information about registering here

 • Ensure your practice is connected to an open prescription delivery service via a prescription exchange service.
-Existing prescription exchange services include eRx and MediSecure.

 Patient information